TYPO3-Solr/ext-solrgeo/Readme.rst

   ** BuzzHttpAdapter
   ** GuzzleHttpAdapter
   ** ZendHttpAdapter
-  For using Buzz,, Guzzle and Zend please ensure you have installed the respectively libraries
+  For using Buzz,, Guzzle and Zend please ensure you have installed the respective libraries
 * Working this filters for Spatial Search:
   ** Distance filter: geofilt (for an exact search result) ** Bounding-box filter: bbox (loose search)